 25- Decree

-A formal order passed by
+A formal order issued following judgment by a civil court.

 26- Judgment